Sunday, May 3, 2020 • 7:30 p.m.

 Ravel initially envisioned a “great choreographic symphony in three parts…a vast musical fresco,” completing a piano score by May 1910, but significant revisions followed, particularly to the General Dance that ends the ballet, forcing the premiere to be twice postponed.
 When Ravel delivered the final version of this scene, the _corps de ballet_ objected to the irregular 5/4 meter, prompting Ravel to suggest they chant “Ser-gei-Dia-ghi-lev” to keep track of the pulse.

 “The work is constructed symphonically,” Ravel explained, “out of a small number of themes, the development of which ensures the work’s homogeneity.”
 As the ballet opens, Daphnis and Chloe fall in love; in a central episode, pirates abduct Chloe, and the god Pan rescues her; the final scene reunites the young lovers and ends in celebration:

-Ravel uses a wordless chorus throughout the ballet—including the final scene represented in this suite—as yet another evocative timbre in his seemingly inexhaustible instrumental palette.
-Although he prepared orchestral cues to replace the choral passages when absolutely necessary in smaller theaters, Ravel considered the chorus indispensable.
-When Diaghilev mounted a London production sans chorus, the composer wrote a scathing letter to The Times, calling the omission of the choral parts “disrespectful towards the London public as well as the composer.”
+Ravel uses a wordless chorus throughout the ballet as yet another evocative timbre in his seemingly inexhaustible instrumental palette.
+Although he prepared orchestral cues to replace the choral passages when absolutely necessary in smaller theaters, the composer considered the chorus indispensable.
+When Diaghilev mounted a London production _sans_ chorus, the composer wrote a scathing letter to _The Times_, calling the omission of the choral parts “disrespectful towards the London public as well as the composer.”